hendrixjoseph/hendrixjoseph.github.io/_top-level/resume.md

 ### Family Tree database and web application

 * FamilyTree is a simple web application using JavaServerFaces, Java EE, and a SQL database to load, display, edit, and examine a family tree.
-It was initially created as a project for CS7700 Advanced Database Systems at Wright State, and is currently being used for CS7720 Data Mining at the same school.
+It was initially created as a project for CS7700 Advanced Database Systems at Wright State, and is was also used for CS7720 Data Mining at the same school.
 * [Source hosted on GitHub](https://github.com/hendrixjoseph/FamilyTree).
 * [Generated Documentation](https://www.joehxblog.com/FamilyTree/).